jonamireh/mad-interop/README.md

-Metro <-> Anvil+Dagger Interop Example
+# Metro ↔ Anvil+Dagger Interop Use Cases

+## Overview

-The goal of this project is to demonstrate how several "use cases" can be supported by both a Metro and Anvil+Dagger configuration.
-Refactoring to these common use cases supported by both configurations allows migrations to happen more gradually instead of in a single large change.
-The project has a DiConventionPlugin which allows the build to toggle using "AnvilDagger" or "Metro" as the di implementation for the entire project.
+This project demonstrates how several dependency injection "use cases" can be supported by both Metro and Anvil+Dagger configurations.
+By refactoring to these common use cases, migrations between DI frameworks can happen gradually rather than in a single large change.

+The project includes a `DiConventionPlugin` which allows toggling between "AnvilDagger" or "Metro" as the DI implementation for the entire project.

+## Use Cases

+This project showcases several interoperability patterns:

+- **Feature with Graph** - Creating a feature-specific dependency graph
+- **Multibinding Contributions** - Contributing to multibinding collections
+- **Dagger Generated Factory** - Using Dagger's generated factory classes
+- **Inject Replaced Contribution** - Replacing bindings at runtime

 ## Running Tests

-Test's can be run using:
+Tests can be run with either DI implementation:

 ```shell
 ./gradlew :app:test -Pmad.di="AnvilDagger"

 ./gradlew :app:test -Pmad.di="Metro"
 ```